Cyber Resilience

 CVE-2024-13872 is a critical-severity Cleartext Transmission of Sensitive Information (CWE-319) vulnerability in Bitdefender Box Firmware.
 Its CVSS base score is 9.4 (Critical).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Adversary-in-the-Middle (T1557); ranked in the top 19.3% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Network Sniffing (T1040); ranked at the 14th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 CVE-2024-13872 affects Bitdefender Box devices running versions 1.3.11.490 through 1.3.11.505.
 The vulnerability stems from the use of the insecure HTTP protocol to download assets over the Internet for updating and restarting daemons and detection rules.
 This issue, classified under CWE-319 (Cleartext Transmission of Sensitive Information), has a CVSS v3.1 base score of 7.5 (AV:A/AC:H/PR:N/UI:N/S:U/C:H/I:H/A:H).